20H

 what is the language of instruction?

 The next training is offered primarily in English.
 Finnish translation or clarification is available when needed.
-Participants should understand spoken and written English, but questions may be asked in Finnish.
+Participants should understand spoken and written English, but questions may be asked in Finnish (also in Spanish, Swedish, and Italian, as I speak these languages).

 who is this training FOR?